awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.diag-table-ind-bloat.md

 CREATE EXTENSION pgstattuple;
 ```

-Create the extension in each database which you want to profile\.
+Create the extension in each database that you want to profile\.
 After creating the extension, use the command line interface \(CLI\) to measure how much unusable space you can reclaim\.
 Before gathering statistics, modify the cluster parameter group by setting AUTOVACUUM to 0\.
 A setting of 0 prevents Aurora from automatically cleaning up any dead tuples left behind by your application, which can impact the accuracy of the results\.
 Enter the following command to create a simple table:

 ```
 postgres=> CREATE TABLE lab AS SELECT generate_series (0,100000);
 SELECT 100001
 ```

 In the following example, we run the query with AUTOVACUUM turned on for the DB cluster\.
-The `dead_tuple_count` is 0 which indicates that the AUTOVACUUM has deleted the obsolete data or tuples from the PostgreSQL database\.
+The `dead_tuple_count` is 0, which indicates that the AUTOVACUUM has deleted the obsolete data or tuples from the PostgreSQL database\.

 To use `pgstattuple` to gather information about the table, specify the name of a table or an object identifier \(OID\) in the query: